multitudes/Python_am_Freitag/README.md

 $ django-admin

 # startproject will create a new project- I named mine my_django
+# this creates a folder with manage.py, settings.py, urls.py files
 $ django-admin startproject my_django

 # run server